 Presidents’ Day is a fantastic look into how common history is sometimes created from people’s misunderstandings and patriotic expression.
 The history of Presidents’ Day is that it is commonly used to celebrate the U.S. Presidents with specific notes of George Washington and Abraham Lincoln since their birthdays both land in February.

 A Little Bit of History

 In 1968, Congress passed the Uniformed Holidays Act that officially fixed the third Monday in February Washingtons Birthday, not actually Presidents’ Day.
 U.S. citizens assumed it was to celebrate both Washington’s (February 22nd) and Lincoln’s (February 12) birthdays, considering U.S. advertisers used the day to begin sales on items.
-This practice still continues today where companies advertise their sales for the Presidents’ Day Weekend, especially big cost items like furniture and cars.
+This practice still continues today when companies advertise their sales for the Presidents’ Day Weekend, especially big-cost items like furniture and cars.

-To traditionally celebrate and learn about Presidents’ Day with Washington and Lincoln’s birthdays, use this eMediaVA resource item from U.S. Department of State.
-However, if you want a bigger dive, a Presidential Scavenger Hunt using the 60-Second Presidents Playlist is a great activity that can be adapted for grades 2-12.
+To celebrate and learn about Presidents’ Day, a Presidential Scavenger Hunt using the 60-Second Presidents collection is a great activity that can be adapted for grades 2-12.
 See the example Scavenger Hunt below and Happy Presidents’ Day!

 60-Second Presidents Scavenger Hunt

 Directions: Use the 60-Second Presidents collection from eMediaVA to find the President that matches the descriptions below.
 Then research the President that interests you most and write another 60-second biography with your favorite presidential facts!